SANdood/Ecobee-Suite/README.md

 ## <a name="features-routines-sa">`Mode/Routine/Program` Handler</a>
-The `ecobee Suite Routines` SmartApp (aka `ecobee Suite Routines`) provides the ability to change the running Program (Comfort Setting) when a SmartThings Mode is changed (for example, by running a Routine) or a Routine is run.
+The `ecobee Suite Routines` SmartApp provides the ability to change the running Program (Comfort Setting) when a SmartThings Mode is changed (for example, by running a Routine) or a Routine is run.

 <b>Features:</b>
 - Change one or multiple thermostats